 Nicola Wareham MBACP (Accredited)

 I am an experienced counsellor but I am also a warm, caring, compassionate person in everyday life and I feel these qualities are integral to my counselling work.
 I provide a quiet, contained space to really listen to what things are like for you.
-We will work together to develop your own understanding and meaning of what is happening so we can think about how you may wish to manage or change things.
+We will work together to develop your own understanding and meaning of what is going on for you so we can think about how you may wish to manage or change things.

 These are some of the things I can help with: